Plants

 A perennial, grass-like plant with slender, three-sided stems and needle-like leaves that grow up to two to eight inches tall, often found in prairies, rock outcrops, and sandy riverbanks.

-Mixed-grass prairie is characterized by a mix of tall, mid, and short grasses and a rich variety of forbs (flowering plants).
-Healthy mixed-grass prairie soil is fertile and resistant to erosion, thanks to the strong root systems of prairie grasses.
+Mixed-grass prairie consists of a blend of tall, mid, and short grasses along with a wide range of forbs.
+Healthy mixed-grass prairie soil is both fertile and resistant to erosion due to the robust roots of prairie grasses.

-Prevalent grass species include Western Wheatgrass, Needle-and-thread, Blue grama, Little Bluestem, and Needleleaf sedge (Figure 3).
-Mixed-grass prairies support a diverse array of wildlife, including mule deer, coyotes, and sharp-tailed grouse.
+Prevalent grasses include Western Wheatgrass, Needle-and-thread, Blue grama, Little Bluestem, and Needleleaf sedge (Figure 3).
+Mixed-grass prairies support diverse wildlife: mule deer feed on grasses and forbs, coyotes hunt small mammals, and sharp-tailed grouse use the grass structure for cover, displays, and nesting.

 Warm-season Grasses